jovanovskajovana/sass-grunt-build-template/README.md

 ## Quick Start

-This quick start will guide you through installing all the dependencies and understanding the basic file architecture.
+This quick start is intended to guide you through installing all the dependencies and understanding the basic file architecture.

 ### Install the Grunt CLI

 ```

 npm install -g grunt-cli
 ```

 > Make sure you have a stable version of [Node.js](https://nodejs.org/en/) and install Grunt CLI globally on your machine.